fghjorth/lqrps17/README.md

 ### Meals

 Lunch and coffee will be provided every day.
-On Tuesday, February 7, there will be a dinner for all course participants at a Copenhagen restaurant (location tba).
+On Tuesday, February 7, there will be a dinner for all course participants at [Madklubben Nørrebro](http://madklubben.dk/en/noerrebro/).

 ### Price